Featured Research

 Read More

-Shahadat Hossain Seyam successfully completed an internship.
+Shahadat Hossin Seyam successfully completed an internship.

-Shahadat Hossain Seyam successfully completed a six-month internship with Care for Assets, Resources, and Obligations (CARO).
+Shahadat Hossin Seyam successfully completed a six-month internship with Care for Assets, Resources, and Obligations (CARO).
 During the initial phase of his internship, Shahadat worked as an Intern in the Graphics Wing under the Communication and Outreach Department.
 In this role, he contributed to creating visual materials that supported CARO’s communication efforts and outreach activities….

 Read More